Lindenstraße: Cast

 Due to the frequency of social problem topics treated in the series, a high proportion of the characters come from minority groups of diverse kind or live in patchwork relationships.
-From the Greek Restaurant with its family and a Vietnamese which were there from the beginning, characters and whole families with migration background have come and gone from Italy, Turkey, Eastern Europe etc. The current cast counts three male homosexuals, two of them living in marriage with an adopted son, and one female homosexual with a test-tube baby.
-There's a homeless man, a man in a wheelchair, a child with Down syndrome and so on.
+From the Greek restaurant with its family and a Vietnamese which were there from the beginning, characters and whole families with migration background have come and gone from Italy, Turkey, Eastern Europe etc. The final cast counted three male homosexuals, two of them living in marriage with an adopted son, and one female homosexual with a test-tube baby.
+There was a homeless man (until the death of Harry Rowohlt), a man in a wheelchair, a child with Down syndrome, a trans woman and so on.

 Fans of the series have proclaimed in mild jest that a "normal" family wouldn't survive the Lindenstraße.
-As if to prove this, the model bavarian family Stadler which moved to the street in September 2008 has only one member, the contrarian Grandfather, remaining in the street as of early 2013.
+As if to prove this, the model Bavarian family Stadler which moved to the street in September 2008 has only one member, the contrarian grandfather, remaining in the street as of early 2013.
 He "occupies" a room in a commune otherwise populated by twens.
 His son, the family father, fled the street after the family mother had a love-affair with his brother.
 The mother then broke up with the brother and started a new affair with a young immigrant from the Balkans who hid his visa-less family in an apartment in the same house.
 The younger family daughter, who became a teenage mother after a Lindenstraße resident of her age purposely broke a condom, fell in love with the same immigrant and left the street in shock after finding out that he preferred her mother over herself.
 The mother and the immigrant then left the street together.
 The older teenage daughter had more luck and married a widely liked Lindenstraße resident in Las Vegas with whom she started a successful business in the street, only to suddenly die from a food poisoning originating in the Greek restaurant in February 2013.